-When to take it: I have 1500 mg of L-carnitine every morning on an empty stomach.
+I take 1500 mg of L-carnitine every morning on an empty stomach.

 Bone health is an important topic for runners, specifically for joint support.
 We deal with stress fractures, knee issues, and so many more injuries caused by our bones, so calcium consumption is a must for us.

-When to take it: I take 1300 mg of calcium at any time of the day, and I haven’t had issues with stress fractures since.
+I take 1300 mg of calcium at any time of the day, and I don't experience issues with stress fractures.